This course may be taken prior to or during the same term.

-Cadets selected for admission into the advanced course and who sign a contract and enlistment qualify for a nontaxable monetary allowance for each month of enrollment during the academic year.
-Juniors receive $450 per month; seniors receive $500 per month.
-Freshman and sophomore cadets with an Army ROTC scholarship receive $300 or $350 per month.
+Cadets selected for admission into the advanced course and who sign a contract and enlistment qualify for a nontaxable $420 allowance for each month of enrollment during the academic year.
+Freshman and sophomore cadets with an Army ROTC scholarship receive this allowance also.
 In addition, students receive approximately $900 for the Basic and Advanced Camp.

 Financial assistance is available in the form of ROTC four-year, three-year, and two-year scholarships for selected students.
 Under this program, the Army will pay tuition and fees or a flat rate for room and board, a flat rate per semester for textbooks, and other required expenses.
 In addition, the student receives the monetary allowance described above.

 Most students entering the program by attending Basic Camp are eligible to compete for two-year scholarships while at the camp.
 Coordination should be made with the ROTC office for application at the beginning of the spring semester prior to enrollment.